-2.2.1.1 Building 7, Inpatient Mental Health
+2.2.1.1 Building 7, Dental, Audiology, & Behavioral Health

-The proposed activity for Building 7 would consist of seismic upgrades, ADA compliance upgrades, utility upgrades, and roof repairs.
-Seismic improvements would include applying shotcrete to the interior perimeter of the external walls and adding concrete shear walls within the interior.
-The ADA compliance upgrades would consist of alterations to the restrooms by expanding restroom stall dimensions and upgrading sinks and toilets.
-The repair/replacement/relocation of utilities would result in alterations to the building interior and excavation and replacement of soils within five feet of the building perimeter (VAPSHCS 2020b).
-The materials used for the proposed roof repairs would ensure that the roof would be visually consistent with the existing roof.
+The proposed activity for Building 7 would consist of seismic upgrades, renovation, utility upgrades, and roof repairs.
+Seismic improvements would include applying shotcrete to interior perimeter of the external walls and adding concrete shear walls within the interior.
+The renovations would consist of interior renovations.
+Existing square footage currently dedicated to Women's Heath would be replaced with Audiology and Dental service spaces.
+Women's Health services would be relocated to Building 81 once that renovation is completed under a separate project.
+The repair/replacement/relocation of utilities would result in excavation and replacement of soils within five feet of the building perimeter (VAPSHCS 2020b).
+The materials used for proposed roof repairs would be visually consistent with the existing roof.